 King Henry VIII was dead set on repudiating his wife Catherine of Aragon.
 It was obvious she had reached the age when she could no longer have children and Henry was in desperate need of a male heir.
 Also, he had fallen in love with Anne Boleyn, the women whom he hoped to make his wife and would give him sons.
-But Pope Clement VII was hesitating to give Henry an annulment or divorce because Rome had been sacked by the Holy Roman Emperor Charles V, who happened to be Queen Catherine’s nephew.
-As early as 1527, Henry was threatening to renounce papal authority in England, thoroughly breaking the connection between England and the continent, represented by Rome.
-The king’s chief minister Cardinal Thomas Wolsey knew very well that Henry was deadly serious and wrote to Pope Clement, warning him of the dire consequences if he didn’t appease the king and give him what he wanted.
+But Pope Clement VII hesitated in giving Henry an annulment or divorce because Rome had been sacked by the Holy Roman Emperor Charles V, who happened to be Queen Catherine’s nephew.
+As early as 1527, Henry threatened to renounce papal authority in England, thoroughly breaking the connection between England and the continent, represented by Rome.
+The king’s chief minister Cardinal Thomas Wolsey knew very well Henry was deadly serious and wrote to Pope Clement, warning him of the dire consequences if he didn’t appease the king and give him what he wanted.

 Wolsey would die of illness a little over a year later, before suffering any fatal punishment from the king.
-The way was open for Thomas Cromwell to rise to prominence as the king’s prime secretary.
+A path opened for Thomas Cromwell to rise to prominence as the king’s prime secretary.
 By the time of Wolsey’s death, Henry had made the decision to not only grant himself an annulment from his marriage to Catherine but to make himself the supreme spiritual authority over England and its people.
 Cromwell began church “reform” in England.

 In 1531, the Canterbury convocation was called to order at Westminster.
 Henry threatened to charge the entire English clergy with praemunire, frightening them into confusion and anger.
 He also demanded they reimburse him for all his expenses related to his annulment.
 After days of debate, the clergy offered Henry £100,000 for his expenses.
 Another £18,000 was extracted from a similar convocation in York later.